johanandren/sbt-iterm2-integration/README.md

 prompts, alert on next mark etc. (see https://iterm2.com/documentation-shell-integration.html for more details) It can be disabled by setting `addIterm2PromptMarks := false`

+If a project has a custom prompt already this prompt marking will not work.

 ### Profile switching
 Switching to a specific iTerm2 profile when sbt loads can be done by setting `setIterm2ProfileOnLoad in Global := Some("profile-name")`.
 When the sbt JVM exits